Align to the latest ASD ISM recommendations

-The updated Australian Government Information Security Manual (ISM) was released by the Australian Cyber Security Centre (ACSC) at the end of 2018.
+The updated Australian Government Information Security Manual (ISM) was released by the Australian Cyber Security Centre (ACSC) in December 2019.
 The manual represents the ACSC and ASD’s knowledge of best practice cyber security measures based on their experience in responding to cyber security incidents within Australia.

 Originally designed for government agencies, the ISM also helps private sector organisations protect information and systems from cyber threats.

 Figure 1 Australian Government Information Security Manual

 The latest release supports a move towards a risk-based approach that gives you greater flexibility to manage your cyber security based on your own circumstances.
 The ISM also complements the Australian Government’s Protective Security Policy Framework (PSPF).